sjmaple/lr-demo-provisioning/README.md

     http://10.127.128.5
     ```

-    if you set up the hosts database entries for Facebook login, you can
+  * if you set up the hosts database entries, you can visit the following
-    also visit:
+    address instead and will be able to use the Facebook login feature:

     ```
     http://php.answers.liverebel.com